EL Course Overview

 Eight Week Direct Patient Care Rotation

 This advanced pharmacy practice experience may occur in a variety of selected sites that provide direct patient care services for a duration of 8 weeks (320 hours).
 Settings may include but are not limited to hospital, community, ambulatory care, primary care, and specialty sites; serving a variety of patients not limited to acute care, infectious diseases, psychiatric, long term care and specialty populations.
 Students will provide direct patient care and participate in a variety of direct patient care activities under supervision of a qualified preceptor.
+Students are expected to contribute meaningfully, productively, and safely to direct patient care.

 Advanced Practice Experience: Elective Direct or Non-Direct Patient Care (320 Hours)